Road Trip Guide Blue Ridge Parkway Best Stops

 Craggy Gardens BRP

 Another popular place to visit when taking a road trip on the Blue Ridge Parkway includes Craggy Gardens.
-Even from the visitor center (inside the visitor center currently closed), you will be rewarded with beautiful views of the Blue Ridge Mountains!
+Even from the visitor center, you will be rewarded with beautiful views of the Blue Ridge Mountains!

 The area is perfect for a picnic on a nice day or sunset!
 We hung out for a while just sitting on the grass enjoying the views.